danepowell/binbuddy/README.md

 Alexa’s custom slot types are heavily biased towards the pre-defined terms.
 Thus, the “search” functionality on Whatbin will almost never be used, since Alexa will either choose a known term or abort.
 I tried using AMAZON.LITERAL as the slot type but Alexa then failed most requests.

 Bin Buddy currently only returns results for San Francisco.
 I’d love to extend this to all of the other areas covered by Whatbin (most of the Bay Area and Seattle it seems) but Whatbin uses an annoying stateful architecture that makes it difficult to query other cities.

+I also see that there's now an Alexa Skill node package.
+It might be better to rely on this rather than the static AlexaSkill.js SDK.

 Pull requests are welcome to address any of these or other issues!